»

 Note: Permissibility and rated current depend on the specific cable type, its approval and the marking on the product.
 These values serve as a guide – the specifications of the specific item are always decisive.

-When 1.5 mm² is appropriate
+When is 1.5 mm² appropriate for power cables?

 - Longer cables or additional power strips: lower voltage drop.